-Career Services: Alumni provide important internships, job shadowing experiences, networking and career connections through the Career Network database of alums across the country.
+Career Services: Alums provide important internships, job shadowing experiences, networking and career connections through the Career Network database of alums across the country.
 We welcome your participation in career development and networking activities.

-Fundraising: Many alumni participate in local phonathons and act as class agents for the Colleges' Annual Fund.
+Fundraising: Many alums participate in local phonathons and act as class agents for the Colleges' Annual Fund.

-Connecting: Alumni serve as class correspondents for The Pulteney St. Survey, the Colleges' alumni and alumnae magazine, and as Reunion coordinators to ensure that the important friendships and memories made here remain alive.
+Connecting: Alums serve as class correspondents for The Pulteney St. Survey, the Colleges' magazine, and as Reunion coordinators to ensure that the important friendships and memories made here remain alive.